tupelo-shen/my_test/doc/AI_ML/Edge computing/XEN/学习笔记/红帽LVM管理员指南.md

 * If more than one node of your cluster will require access to your storage which is then shared among the active nodes, then you must use CLVM.
 CLVM allows a user to configure logical volumes on shared storage by locking access to physical storage while a logical volume is being configured, and uses clustered locking services to manage the shared storage.

+# 3 LVM COMPONENTS

+This chapter describes the components of an LVM Logical volume.

+# 3.1 物理卷

+The underlying physical storage unit of an LVM logical volume is a block device such as a partition or whole disk.
+To use the device for an LVM logical volume the device must be initialized as a physical volume (PV).
+Initializing a block device as a physical volume places a label near the start of the device.

+By default, the LVM label is placed in the second 512-byte sector.
+You can overwrite this default by placing the label on any of the first 4 sectors.
+This allows LVM volumes to co-exist with other users of these sectors, if necessary.

+An LVM label provides correct identification and device ordering for a physical device, since devices can come up in any order when the system is booted.
+An LVM label remains persistent across reboots and throughout a cluster.

+The LVM label identifies the device as an LVM physical volume.
+It contains a random unique identifier (the UUID) for the physical volume.
+It also stores the size of the block device in bytes, and it records where the LVM metadata will be stored on the device.

+The LVM metadata contains the configuration details of the LVM volume groups on your system.
+By default, an identical copy of the metadata is maintained in every metadata area in every physical volume within the volume group.
+LVM metadata is small and stored as ASCII.

+Currently LVM allows you to store 0, 1 or 2 identical copies of its metadata on each physical volume.
+The default is 1 copy.
+Once you configure the number of metadata copies on the physical volume, you cannot change that number at a later time.
+The first copy is stored at the start of the device, shortly after the label.
+If there is a second copy, it is placed at the end of the device.
+If you accidentally overwrite the area at the beginning of your disk by writing to a different disk than you intend, a second copy of the metadata at the end of the device will allow you to recover the metadata.

+For detailed information about the LVM metadata and changing the metadata parameters, see Appendix E, LVM Volume Group Metadata.

+### 3.1.1.
+LVM Physical Volume Layout

+Figure 3.1, “Physical Volume layout” shows the layout of an LVM physical volume.
+The LVM label is on the second sector, followed by the metadata area, followed by the usable space on the device.